Last Modified: May 05, 2026

 Restjavad that fails or exhibits issues will have had a long time as standby in a HA cluster, but may not be standby at time of failure.

-The memory leak can be cleared with a straightforward procedure that should have low impact to service that does not require constant availability of REST API.
-For systems that are more dependent on that availability such as SSL Orchestrator you may want to restrict this to a maintenance window.
+See K000153118: Procedure to clear restjavad API statistics memory leak, ID 1826505 https://my.f5.com/manage/s/article/K000153118 This procedure should have a low impact if your environment does not require constant availability of REST API.
+For systems that are more dependent on REST API availability such as SSL Orchestrator, you may want to restrict this to a maintenance window.